amaralvin7/invPOC/README.md

 # pyrite

 pyrite (Particle cYcling Rates from Inversion of Tracers in the ocEan) is an inverse model that uses chemical tracer data obtained from the [NASA EXPORTS](https://oceanexports.org/) North Pacific campaign to infer rates of particle cycling processes in the ocean.
-The model currently uses concentrations of particulate organic carbon (POC) to estimate rates of particle production, settling, remineralization, aggregation, disaggregation, and transport from zooplankton diel vertical migration.
+The model currently uses concentrations of particulate organic carbon (POC) to estimate rates of particle production, settling, remineralization, aggregation, disaggregation, and transport from zooplankton diel vertical migration. *All files in \*/geotraces/\* paths are under active development.*

-*All files in \*/geotraces/\* paths are under active development.*
+I'm also currently working on [mpic](https://github.com/amaralvin7/mpic), which is a project aimed at classifying images of marine particles and estimating the carbon fluxes that these particles contribute as they sink down the water column.

 ## Citation
 Amaral, VJ, Lam, PJ, Marchal, O, Roca-Martí, M, Fox, J, Nelson, NB.
 2022.
 Particle cycling rates at Station P as estimated from the inversion of POC concentration data. *Elementa: Science of the Anthropocene* 10(1).
 DOI: https://doi.org/10.1525/elementa.2021.00018